Astros vs. White Sox Player Props Betting Odds

 Robert Stats

-- Luis Robert has put up 36 hits with 10 doubles, eight home runs and nine walks.
-He has driven in 23 runs with one stolen base.
+- Luis Robert has 38 hits with 10 doubles, nine home runs, nine walks and 24 RBI.
+He's also stolen one base.

 Robert Recent Games